rbowsley/lamplighthelp/source/14-2-0_Eval_report.markdown

 - From the main menu select {{report}}s -> {{eval}}s {{report}}.
 - Enter the filter information as required.
 This is the same as for other {{report}} types (see [13.1.1 {{Report}} Filters](/help/index/p/13.1.1) for more information).
-- At the bottom of the filters page there are two more options - 'Select 'eval' and 'Select campaign' (you will only see the second of these if you have the {{Eval}}s Direct Module.
+- At the bottom of the filters page there are two more options: 'Select '{{eval}}' and 'Select campaign' (you will only see the second of these if you have the {{Eval}}s Direct Module).
   - 'Select eval' lets you choose a specific type of evaluation to report on.
 This means that, if you have an exit questionnaire, for example, you can report on all the responses across the year.
 If you do not select one of these options then {{Lamplight}} will give results for all your {{eval}}s.n the '{{Report}} filters' tab there is an additional option, 'Select {{eval}}', listing the {{eval}}s available.
 You have to choose one of these - the top option is always selected by default.
   - 'Select campaign'.
 If you have the Datadirect Module you will also see this option.
 Each time you set up a new {{eval}} to send out, this is called a 'campaign'.
 You can choose the one that you want to report on from the drop-down.
 If you do this, {{Lamplight}} will igore the evaluation chosen in the 'Select evaluation' box above.